 The resiliency of Boulder’s cultural organizations, businesses, and creative professionals is enhanced by their ability to innovate and take risks.
 Too often do pioneering ideas get sacrificed as cultural leaders deal with day-to-day operations and tight budgets.
-The goal of the Innovation Fund is to provide risk capital: the bump in funding needed for taking bold moves on organizational management and strategic planning, new ways of using technology, and projects that open doors to untapped resources and audiences.
+The goal of the Risk Capital Fund is to provide risk capital: the bump in funding needed for taking bold moves on organizational management and strategic planning, new ways of using technology, and projects that open doors to untapped resources and audiences.

 - Big, new endeavors.
 The Jaipur Literature Festival @Boulder.
 This is an example of a new project which brings internationally acclaimed authors to Boulder for a free festival of literature … “rich with words and ideas, the Festival invites us to join together in examining the human experience through the reflections and imaginations of distinguished contemporary authors from around the world.”